Dan Patrick (politician): Gun laws

 In 2019, Patrick called for requiring background checks for gun sales between two strangers.
-Patrick later backed away from this position, instead throwing his support behind legislation to expand gun rights, including constitutional carry.
+He later backed away from this position, instead throwing his support behind legislation to expand gun rights, including constitutional carry.

 Illegal immigration

 Patrick opposes illegal immigration.
 As a talk radio host, he reserved some of his "most hard-edged oratory for illegal immigrants."
 Patrick expressed support for Arizona's SB 1070 immigration enforcement law, and supports passing a similar law in Texas that would allow local law enforcement to ask lawfully-stopped individuals about their immigration status and would make it a state misdemeanor to be present in Texas as an illegal immigrant.
+Questions arose during the 2014 lieutenant governor's race about the immigration status of one of Patrick's employees, Miguel "Mike" Andrade.
+Patrick and Andrade offered different recollections about Andrade's employment.
+The matter was raised by one of Patrick's opponents, Jerry Patterson, who questioned Patrick's declared commitment to halt illegal immigration.

 As Lieutenant Governor, Patrick moved to keep National Guard troops sent to the Texas-Mexico border during the illegal immigration surge of 2014 indefinitely, rather than until March 2015, as originally planned.
 Patrick's 2015 budget in the Texas Senate called for spending $815 million on border security, which he said was more than the previous seven years combined.
 Governor Greg Abbott signed the measure—for about $800 million—into law.
 In a June 2018 interview on Fox Business Network, Patrick estimated that 30 million illegal immigrants lived in the U.S.